masonmike2001/weather-app/README.md

 # Weather App

-A weather webapp that utilizes the OpenWeatherMap API to display the current weather and forecast for any city in the world.
+A weather webapp that utilizes the OpenWeatherMap API to display the current weather and forecast for any major city in the world.
 Includes current meteorological data for the location.

 ## Getting Started